 Out of an estimated 45,000 non-profits serving Veterans, we are the only organization providing this service.
 Founded in 2012 by an active duty combat wounded Veteran, PHR is led by a headquarters based in Vermont and supported by three specialty divisions — Valor Research, Valor Rescue, and Valor Guard.
 These teams are led by dedicated volunteers from across the country and primarily consist of veterans, wounded veterans, and military families.
 As a team, we work together to honor our nation’s heroes and return Valor across the country.

 Purple Hearts Reunited was established in Vermont on July 23, 2012.

-Purple Hearts Reunited was established in Vermont in 2012 by its founder, Zachariah Fike.
-As a non-profit 501 (C)(3), Purple Hearts Reunited locates lost or stolen Military Medals and returns them to Veterans or their families in order to honor their sacrifice to the nation.
-Purple Hearts Reunited donates a considerable amount of its personal time and finances to researching and locating the original recipient or family and conducts a “Return Ceremony” to reunite the veteran or family with the medal.
-To date, Purple Hearts Reunited has conducted more than 30 returns and is currently working on over 100 lost medals that need a home.
-If a Veteran or family cannot be found, a home of honor is located for the medal, such as a military museum.
-Purple Hearts Reunited also takes time to enroll these heroes into the Purple Heart Hall of Honor and has successfully enrolled over 500 recipients.
+As a registered 501 (c)(3) nonprofit foundation, Purple Hearts Reunited is the only organization in the country returning lost or stolen medals to veterans and military families at no cost.
+Purple Hearts Reunited spends a considerable amount of time researching and locating the original recipient or family and, when possible, conducts a “Return Ceremony” to reunite the veteran or family with the medal.
+To date, Purple Hearts Reunited has returned the service medals of more than 200 veterans and is currently working on over 300 lost medals that need a home.
+In the case that a veteran or family cannot be found, a home of honor is located for the medal, such as a military museum.
+Purple Hearts Reunited also takes time to enroll these heroes into the Purple Heart Hall of Honor and has successfully enrolled over 1500 recipients.